wdk-docs/nest-docs/content/faq/serverless.md

 $ npm i @types/aws-lambda serverless-offline
 ```

+!!! info "**Hint**"

-> info **Hint** To speed up development cycles, we install the `serverless-offline` plugin which emulates AWS λ and API Gateway.
+    To speed up development cycles, we install the `serverless-offline` plugin which emulates AWS λ and API Gateway.

 Once the installation process is complete, let's create the `serverless.yml` file to configure the Serverless framework: